Yukawa-Lorentz Symmetry in Non-Hermitian Dirac Materials

-\emph{NH Hubbard model}.~Consider a collection of massless Dirac fermions on graphene's honeycomb lattice for which the Ne\'el antiferromagnetic (AFM) order corresponds to the three-component vector mass that breaks the O(3) spin rotational symmetry, favored by a strong on-site Hubbard repulsion at half-filling~\cite{SorellaHoneycomb1992}.
+Consider a collection of massless Dirac fermions on graphene's honeycomb lattice.
+In this system, the Ne\'el antiferromagnetic (AFM) order corresponds to the three-component vector mass that breaks the O(3) spin rotational symmetry, favored by a strong on-site Hubbard repulsion at half-filling~\cite{SorellaHoneycomb1992} due to the underlying bipartite nature of the lattice allowing the formation of staggered magnetization without any frustration.
 We construct an NH Dirac operator by choosing the easy $z$-axis component of the AFM order as $M$, which then naturally becomes a CCM order.
 By contrast, two planar or easy-plane components of the AFM order fall within the category of ACM.
-See Sec.~S5 of the SM~\cite{SM}.
-Our susceptibility calculation predicts that such an NH Hubbard model should prefer nucleation of an Ising symmetry breaking easy-axis AFM order over the XY symmetry breaking easy-plane one, and the quasi-particle spectra inside the ordered phase must be purely \emph{real} unless $v_{_{\rm H}}<v_{_{\rm NH}}$ at the bare level.
-These predictions can serve as the litmus tests for our quantum critical theory of correlated NH Dirac materials in quantum Monte Carlo simulations and exact numerical diagonalizations~\cite{NHHubbard2023}.
+See Supplementary Note 6.
+Our susceptibility calculation predicts that such an NH Hubbard model should prefer nucleation of an Ising symmetry breaking easy-axis AFM order over the XY symmetry breaking easy-plane one, and the quasi-particle spectra inside the ordered phase must be purely real unless $v_{_{\rm H}}<v_{_{\rm NH}}$ at the bare level.
+These predictions can serve as the litmus tests for our quantum critical theory of correlated NH Dirac materials in quantum Monte Carlo simulations and exact numerical diagonalizations~\cite{NHHubbard2023-1}.